TVR Tasmin: History

 In 1981 a series II car appeared, incorporating various improvements or modifications to the series I. These included a front suspension redesign, returning the tie-rods to the tension mode used by Ford rather than the compression mode into which TVR had initially installed them.
 This addressed frequent complaints of bump-steer.
-A bodyshell restyle also altered the proportions of the car (largely by tilting the previously vertical glass tail panel) so it appeared shorter in the nose and longer at the rear; this coincided with the launch of the convertible/drophead version.
+A bodyshell restyle also altered the proportions of the car (largely by adding 3 inches to the length aft of the rear axle and tilting the previously vertical glass tail panel) so it appeared shorter in the nose and longer at the rear; this coincided with the launch of the convertible/drophead version, which did not feature the lengthened body.
+The Tasmin 200 coupe retained the Series I bodyshell.
 In 1984 the Tasmin name was dropped, and the car was renamed TVR 280i, although the name remained in use within the TVR factory.
 Early 350i's were also referred to as the "Tasmin 350i".
 TVR's consistently inconsistent badging policy resulted in the cars appearing as Tasmins, Tasmin 280is or just plain 280is as the Tasmin name was dropped.

 The 2.8-litre "Cologne" V6 had already been certified for US sales, and thus TVR returned to the US market after a six-year hiatus.
 The Tasmin was the last TVR to be exported to the United States, with the last car brought over in 1987, this being a series II 280i.
 A number of reasons are cited for TVR's withdrawal from the US.
 These allegedly include a deteriorating relationship with the import agents and the distribution network, warranty problems and liability insurance premiums rising from $160K to over $1M.

 The Tasmin did not start out very strongly, with TVR production reaching a low of 121 in 1982.
 By 1985, yearly production had increased to 472.
 In total, 1,167 V6 cars were produced.